Wildwood Golf Course and Crabapple Creek Restoration Project

 In 2024, the Lower Columbia Estuary Partnership (Estuary Partnership) teamed up with West Multnomah Soil and Water Conservation District (WMSWCD) and the Wildwood Golf Course to begin the Crabapple Creek habitat restoration project.

-Photo at left: Overgrown invasive Himalayan blackberry and reed canary grass are outcompeting native plants on Crabapple Creek.
+Photo at left: Overgrown invasive Himalayan blackberry and reed canarygrass are outcompeting native plants on Crabapple Creek.

-The Crabapple Creek habitat restoration project will remove overgrown invasive plants that are taking over the riparian area along the creek and replace them with native plants.
+The Crabapple Creek habitat restoration project will remove overgrown invasive weeds that are taking over the riparian area along the creek and replace them with native plants.
 The native plants will shade the creek and maintain cool stream temperatures, improve habitat, and provide important erosion control along the creek’s steep banks.
 The Estuary Partnership and WMSWCD are working closely with Wildwood Golf Course to select native plants that also benefit golf course operations – demonstrating that recreation and restoration can be complementary activities.
 This phase of restoration will focus on roughly one acre of land at the confluence of Crabapple and Patterson creeks.

 A person wearing PPE cuts blackberry with a trimmer